 Each year, more than 60 million Americans are diagnosed with a digestive disorder.
 These disorders range from mild stomach upsets such as bloating to life-threatening conditions such as colon cancer.
-Various conditions can affect the gastrointestinal tract, the liver, the gallbladder, and the pancreas.
+Various conditions can affect the gastrointestinal tract, the liver, the gallbladder, and pancreas.

 The good news is that there are simple diet and lifestyle changes you can make to bring balance to your digestive system and ultimately improve your mental and physical well-being.

 Below, we will look at the importance of gut health, learn some signs of an unhealthy gut and take you through 13 scientifically proven methods of improving your digestive health.

 What Is Gut Health and Why Is it Important?

 Organs such as the esophagus, stomach, and intestines all work together to break down food, turn it into nutrients, help the body absorb it, and expel the remaining waste.
 Most of this work is done by microorganisms that live in the digestive tract.
 They include trillions of beneficial bacteria, yeasts, fungi, and viruses, all referred to as gut flora.

 For a healthy gut, your body needs to maintain the right balance of these microorganisms.
 When the microbe numbers multiply or decrease beyond natural levels, it causes digestive distress and takes a toll on your entire body.
 Recent studies show that a healthy gut communicates with the brain through nerves and hormones, helping to maintain general health and well-being.